 Cyber Essentials – patch management

 In the UK, the National Cyber Security Centre (NCSC) runs an information assurance scheme called Cyber Essentials.
-Our blog post series looks at each of the framework’s five focus areas and offers practical hints and tips on security requirements and value to organisations wishing to follow its advice.
+Our blog post series looks at each of the framework’s five controls and offers practical hints and tips on how you can meet the security requirements and obtain Cyber Essentials certification., This week we look at patch management.

-This post, the sixth and final post in our Cyber Essentials series, focuses on the Cyber Essentials requirement to keep your devices and software up to date.
+This post, the sixth and final post in our Cyber Essentials series, focuses on the Cyber Essentials control “keep your devices and software up to date”.
 Posts 1-5 can be viewed via these links: Post 1, Post 2, Post 3, Post 4 and Post 5.
 Patch management, applying the latest vendor patches, is one of the most crucial security hygiene activities organisations use to keep their systems protected from viruses and hacking.

 If a known vulnerability can be exploited by a hacker to gain access to a computer or bypass security to access information, it’s almost certain that it will be.
 When a new vulnerability is discovered, a race begins between vendors and hackers.
 Vendors are trying to fix the problem, which results in a patch being issued, while hackers develop exploits, which are applications that leverage the vulnerability to gain an advantage over the target system.
 Most of the time, if the security research marketplace is working as it should, when a vulnerability is discovered, it is commonly reported to the vendor well before it’s made public, to give the vendor time to manufacture and test the patch.
 Once the patch is ready, the researchers release details of their discovery, and point to the vendor patch as the way to address the problem.
 No situation is perfect, however, and plans often don’t work out.